Briansim74/Automated-Delta-Hedging-Replicating-Portfolio/README.md

 1. Stock Price
 2. Strike Price
+3. Annual Dividend Yield
-3. Maturity of option
+4. Maturity of option
-4. Annual Volatility (Calculated using 20-day volatility of NVDA stock)
+5. Annual Volatility (Calculated using 20-day volatility of NVDA stock)

 After gathering all the relevant data from the underlying and call, I proceeded to calculate the remaining variables needed to create a replicating portfolio.
 These are:

 1. Black-Scholes-Merton (BSM) price of the call option
 2. Delta of option
-3. Time to Maturity of option (Years)
+3. Time to maturity of option (Years)

 To calculate the time to maturity of the option, I used the pytz library to compute the current local time in New York and pegging it to the maturity time of 11:59:00 on 25-Jan-2025 as the maturity date and time.